 O'Brien and his students do research in a variety of areas.
 The major area of activity at present is preparation and chemistry of acylphosphines and acylphosphides, and the use of these species for preparation of highly fluorinated alkyl- and arylphosphines.
 One goal of this research is transformation of the phosphines into new fluorous ions for preparation of new ionic liquids.

-Other areas of interest include preparation of derivatives of phenytoin for affinity chromatography (collaboration with Prof. John Lammert of Gustavus), chemistry of [1.1.1]propellane, development of experiments for Organic Chemistry (introductory and advanced) and Inorganic Chemistry, coordination chemistry of high-valent osmium and rhenium, development of membranes for fuel cell applications, and preparation and reactions of phosphaalkynes (R-CP).
+Other areas of interest include chemistry of [1.1.1]propellane, development of experiments for Organic Chemistry (introductory and advanced) and Inorganic Chemistry courses, coordination chemistry of high-valent osmium and rhenium, development of membranes for fuel cell applications, and preparation and reactions of phosphaalkynes (R-CP).

-Interests outside of chemistry include plants (particularly orchids, aroids, and xerophytes), cheeses, wines, and other comestibles, cooking, and many other things.
-One outcome of the interest in plants was the acquisition of seeds of Amorphophallus titanum (a giant aroid), resulting ultimately in the blooming of Perry the Corpse Flower in 2010 and 2007 (see blog entries for 2007).
+Interests outside of chemistry include plants (particularly orchids, aroids, xerophytes, and Minnesota native plants), cheeses, wines, and other comestibles, cooking, and many other things.
+One outcome of the interest in plants was the acquisition of seeds of Amorphophallus titanum (a giant aroid), resulting ultimately in the blooming of Perry the Corpse Flower in 2013, 2010 and 2007 (see Linnaeus Arboretum blog entries).
 Thousands of people visited Gustavus during each of the flowerings.